-The Cabinet of Ministers has issued the regulation No 345 of 1 June 2021 to provide new version detailed rules about electricity supply and distribution to vulnerable customers.
+The Cabinet of Ministers has issued the regulation No 3455 of 1 June 2021 to provide new version detailed rules about electricity supply and distribution to vulnerable customers.
 These rules entered into force on 1 September 2021.

 From 1 September 2021 electricity supply to vulnerable customers can be provided by any of the active electricity traders.
-Currently, the service provided by JSC "Latvenergo" and JSC "TET".
+Currently, the service provided by JSC "Latvenergo" and Ltd "TET" and Ltd "Enefit" (from 01.01.2023).
 The electricity price according to the Electricity Market Law is mutually agreed between a trader and a customer.
 In accordance with the Electricity Market Law vulnerable customers is poor or low-income families (persons), large families or families which care for disabled children or persons with the first disability group.
 With the new regulations, the application of the discount has been changed and simplified.
 Pursuant to Electricity Market Law the procedures for financing installation of the connection for a protected user shall be determined by the Cabinet of Ministers.